 In the event that a portion of a Reserve Fund Requirement has been funded by a Reserve Fund Facility and a withdrawal from a Reserve Account is required for any reason under the Resolution, notwithstanding any provisions of the Resolution to the contrary, the Trustee shall draw upon sources used to fund the Reserve Account in the following order: (i) proceeds of Bonds, (ii) contributions of moneys from the Authority, and (iii) amounts available under a Reserve Fund Facility (and in the case of (i) and (ii), pro-rata in accordance with the amount of such sources available in any subaccount within the Reserve Account).
 Amounts transferred to a Reserve Account pursuant to the Resolution shall be applied first to reimburse, pro-rata on the basis of unreimbursed draw or payment, the providers of Reserve Fund Facilities for draws or payments thereunder (and shall be applied by the Trustee for such reimbursement in accordance with the terms of the applicable governing instrument without further direction), then to satisfy the Reserve Fund Requirement, and finally to pay, pro-rata, any interest due to providers of Reserve Fund Facilities on account of draws or payments made thereunder.
-Prior to transferring amounts in excess of the Reserve Fund Requirement pursuant to this section, the Authority shall determine whether any amount is owed to the provider of a Reserve Fund Facility, shall not make any such transfer pursuant to this section.
+Prior to transferring amounts in excess of the Reserve Fund Requirement pursuant to this section, the Authority shall determine whether any amount is owed to the provider of a Reserve Fund Facility and, if amounts are owed to the provider of a Reserve Fund Facility, shall not make any such transfer pursuant to this section.